avaines/avaines.github.io/content/posts/2025-11-08-prompt-driven-development/index.md

 Every few years the industry seems to come back to the same idea with a fresh lick of paint.
 Behaviour-Driven Development (BDD) was all the rage when I entered Platform Engineering, what feels like forever ago.
 With Cucumber, Gherkin, SpecFlow and the rest, the plan was to write tests in something approaching natural human language: Given … Then … When.
 It is not far from the familiar As a … I want … So that … format we use in user stories.

 BDD taught us to describe intent rather than implementation.
 Now, with AI-assisted development tools, we seem to be going back to that with a new flavour.
-This time its a language model rather than a test framework that handles the statements.
+This time it's a language model rather than a test framework that handles the statements.

-Its not quite history repeating itself, but it certainly rhymes.
-The same challenges remain: how do we express intent clearly enough for someone else to act on it, whether thats a developer or an AI service?
+It's not quite history repeating itself, but it certainly rhymes.
+The same challenges remain: how do we express intent clearly enough for someone else to act on it, whether that's a developer or an AI service?

 ### Prompt Club: The First Rule Is, You Always Tweak the Prompt